 There are many schools affiliated to CBSE and ICSE boards in India and abroad.
 CBSE schools have dominated the ICSE affiliated schools largely because of student friendly and competitive examinations favorable format of CBSE.

-Update : CISCE have decided to realigned Physics, Chemistry, Mathematics and Biology syllabus of class 11 and 12 with that of the CBSE.
-ISC exam of 2018 will be conducted in according to this changed syllabus.
+Update : CISCE have realigned Physics, Chemistry, Mathematics and Biology syllabus of class 11 and 12 with that of the CBSE.
+The difference in ICSE/ISC and CBSE syllabus is diminishing.
+Some of the points in this post are not valid now.

 What makes CBSE better than ICSE?